swiftlang/swift-evolution/proposals/0NNN-default-target-settings.md

 With some settings, such as `defaultIsolation`, the results of a merge seem quite unambiguous.
-But, this is not the case for all value, and the merging logic can be involved.
+But, this is not the case for all values, and the merging logic can be involved.
 The `inherited` mechanism is both intuitive and more powerful.

 ## Acknowledgments